-- 7.1 The Section 151 Officer will develop a rolling anti-fraud action plan to support the strategy, in conjunction with Internal Audit and senior managers.
-It will be the responsibility of the Chief Executive to ensure there are adequate resources to support the action plan. - 7.2 The Audit Committee will receive periodic fraud reports from Internal Audit to assist in its oversight of the Council's anti-fraud, bribery and corruption strategy and arrangements.
+- 7.1 The Section 151 Officer, in conjunction with the Head of Internal Audit, will develop a rolling Anti-Fraud Action Plan to support the Strategy.
+It will be the responsibility of the Chief Executive to ensure there are adequate resources to support the action plan. - 7.2 The Audit and Governance Committee will receive periodic fraud reports from Internal Audit to assist in its oversight of the Council's Anti-Fraud, Bribery and Corruption Strategy and arrangements.